 Common Clinical Documentation Mistakes

 Clinical documentation mistakes can lead to declining patient care and a lack of compliance within your practice.
-We discuss the most common clinical documentation mistakes and provide tips on how to avoid making them.
+We discuss the most common medical documentation mistakes and provide tips on how to avoid making them.

 Incomplete Documentation